 So now you’ve come to the point where you get to know a little bit about me!
 I could bore you and list all my degrees, experience, and qualifications because I’m sure that’s what you are really interested in right?
-Or I could give you my life story and afterwards schedule an appointment with my therapist (I kid, I kid).
-The reality is I dread about pages…there I said it.
-The daunting task of compartmentalizing myself enough to put the multifaceted dimensions of what makes Yunetta ….
-Yunetta on piece of paper or a computer screen makes me feel inclined to run …which could actually be a good thing ☺.
-I’m the type of person that likes to meet a person face to face and see what they are ABOUT…Rather than reading what they are ABOUT…. then spending time trying to determine if what they are ABOUT on paper matches what they are ABOUT in person.
+Or I could give you my life story and afterwards schedule an appointment with my therapist.
+The reality is I dread about pages, there I said it.
+The daunting task of compartmentalizing myself enough to put the multifaceted dimensions of what makes Yunetta, Yunetta on piece of paper or a computer screen makes me feel inclined to run, which could actually be a good thing.
+I’m the type of person that likes to meet a person face to face and see what they are ABOUT.
+Rather than reading what they are ABOUT.
+Then spending time trying to determine if what they are ABOUT on paper matches what they are ABOUT in person.
 I realize that we live in a technology driven world and YOU my possible future client are taking a huge step.
-With that being said I can understand why you would kind of want to know what you’re getting into before you get into it… I completely respect that.
-I appreciate your presence so I will honor it and follow protocol …..
+I can understand why you would want to know what you’re getting into before you get into it.
+I completely respect that and appreciate your presence so I will honor it and follow protocol.

 Growing up in Cleveland, Ohio and becoming a military child at the age of 11 I have lived in two different but similar worlds.
 This has given me the opportunity to connect with various types of people.
 I see this in the clients that I work with.
 Even with the differences I find the identifying and understanding the similarities helps us grow.
 I am confident that my experiences and education has helped me to connect and cultivate change in the lives of my clients.